asifhabeeb/python_neuron/README.md

 # python_neuron
-Python (Data Science) Course w/ iNeuron
+Python (Data Science) course w/ iNeuron

-Files related to the course
+Repo for files related to the course